BUSHRANGER TRAILS AROUND NORTH-EAST VICTORIA AND THE SOUTHERN RIVERINA

 Following in the bushrangers' footsteps

-* The orange helmet represents where the Kelly Gang roamed. * Morven north of Albury-Wodonga is where 'Mad Dog' Morgan murdered a station hand and * Peechelba north of Wangaratta is where he was killed.
+* The orange helmet represents where the Kelly Gang roamed. * Morven north of Albury-Wodonga is where 'Mad Dog' Morgan murdered a station hand and * Peechelba north of Wangaratta is where he was killed. * 'Captain Moonlite' is buried in Gundagai Cemetery.
 The Kelly Gang met their demise at Glenrowan.

 * Note: We have not included distance or duration as we believe you will want to deviate along the way.

-NORTH East Victoria and the southern Riverina Region of New South Wales did not have many bushrangers, but the ones that did operate in the region became part of Australian folklore.
+NORTH East Victoria and the Southern Riverina Region of New South Wales did not have many bushrangers, but the ones that did operate in the area became part of Australian folklore.

 Morgan was on the run from 1854 to 1865, Power between 1858 and 1870, and Kelly and his cohorts from 1869 to 1880.